IllusiveBagel/Rustact/README.md

 ### Styling via CSS

-Rustact loads `styles/demo.css` on startup.
+Rustact loads a sibling `styles/demo.css` (for example `examples/rustact-demo/styles/demo.css`) on startup.
 The CSS parser understands simple selectors (`element`, `element#id`, `element.class`) plus custom properties, so you can retheme the terminal UI without recompiling:

 - `:root` defines palette tokens such as `--accent-color`, `--warning-color`, and friends that the demo injects into its `Theme` context.
 - `button#counter-plus` (and `#counter-minus`) set `accent-color` and `--filled` to control button appearance.